 Before you can choose an essay prompt, before you figure out what you're going to write about, it helps to know what the goal of your writing is.
 Think about it: if your goal were to give someone instructions, you'd write really differently than if your goal were to describe a landscape.

-Admissions officers want to know the things they can’t find in the numbers that make up the rest of your application.
+Admissions officers want to know the things they can't find in the numbers that make up the rest of your application.
 They want to know about your background, where you come from, and what has shaped you into the person you are today.
 They want to see your personality, your character, and your traits as a person.
 They want to learn your thinking style and perspective on the world.
-They want to make sure you have the ability to creatively problem solve.
-And finally, they also want to double check your maturity level, your judgment, and get a general sense of whether you would be a good college student – whether you would thrive in an environment where you have to be independent and self-reliant.
+They want to make sure you have the ability to creatively problem-solve.
+And finally, they want to double-check your maturity level, assess your judgment, and get a general sense of whether you would be a good college student—whether you would thrive in an environment where you have to be independent and self-reliant.

 So think about the college essay as a way of letting the admissions office get to know you the way a close acquaintance would.
 You have to let them in and share real thoughts, feelings, and some vulnerabilities.
-You definitely don't need to reveal your deepest darkest secrets, but you should avoid only showing your surface façade.
+You definitely don't need to reveal your deepest, darkest secrets, but you should avoid showing only superficial details or, even worse, a façade.